-- All voting in AS elections shall take place online, unless the Elections Coordinator deems it impractical to do so, such as in the case of a special election [page 15].
-Eligible voters may vote online at any time between 12:00 a.m. on the first day of the elections F04/25/2016-1/27/20151 to 2:00 p.m. on the last day of the elections F04/29/20165/1/20151. - b.
+- a.
+All voting in AS elections shall take place online, unless the Elections Coordinator deems it impractical to do so, such as in the case of a special election [page 15].
+Eligible voters may vote online at any time between 12:00 a.m. on the first day of the elections f 34/25/20164/27/20151 to 2:00 p.m. on the last day of the elections [04/29/20165/1/20151. - b.
 At least one official polling station shall be located in Red Square.
-The Elections Coordinator must make their best effort to maintain at least one other polling station on South Campus.

-(1) (polling stations shall be open continuously from 9:00 a.m. to 3:00 p.m. on designated election days.
-On the last day of the elections, polling stations shall close at 2:00 p.m.

-- (2) the Elections Coordinator is to submit the planned location of the polling stations as well as a contingency plan to be used in case of inclement weather to the Board of Directors and all candidates before the beginning of the campaign period F04/09/20164/11/20151.
-Candidates and sponsors will be notified of any necessary changes to polling locations within twelve (12) hours. - (3) poll workers shall be recruited or hired by the Elections Coordinator and shall be publicly neutral.
+The Elections Coordinator must make their best effort to maintain at least one other polling station on South Campus. - (1) polling stations shall be open continuously from 9:00 a.m. to 3:00 p.m. on designated election days.
+On the last day of the elections, polling stations shall close at 2:00 p.m. - (2) the Elections Coordinator is to submit the planned location of the polling stations as well as a contingency plan to be used in case of inclement weather to the Board of Directors and all candidates before the beginning of the campaign period 104/09/201.4/11/2015].
+Candidates and sponsors will be notified of any necessary changes to polling locations within twelve (12) hours - (3) poll workers shall be recruited or hired by the Elections Coordinator and shall be publicly neutral.
 They shall refrain from discussing any aspect of the elections within sixty feet of the polling station(s), with the exception of the process of voting itself and election procedures and policies.
 Aspects of the elections that may not be discussed include, but are not limited to, the estimation of voter preference or voting behavior; any opinion on the candidates, initiatives or referenda; and anything that might be construed by a reasonable person to constitute campaigning for or against candidates, initiatives or referenda. - c.
 In the event that the Elections Coordinator deems it impractical to use online voting in an upcoming election, paper balloting shall be used for voting. - d.
-Candidates, Initiative sponsors, Referendum sponsors, or any person otherwise affiliated with a campaign may not establish or operate a polling station.
+Candidates, Initiative sponsors, Referendum sponsors, opposition initiative sponsors, or opposition referendum sponsors, or any person otherwise affiliated with a campaign may not establish or operate a polling station.